rangle/angular-training-slides/slides/src/content/rxjs-observables.md

     this.doctors.push(data);
   });
 ```
-* `mergeMap`: also known as `flatMap`, it is used tp "flatten" result of an Observable
+* `mergeMap`: also known as `flatMap`, it is used to "flatten" result of an Observable
-execution back into the Observable stream, allowing chaning operations like `filter` and
+execution back into the Observable stream, allowing chaining operations like `filter` and
 `map`, which expects an `Observable`, to work.
-* `filter`: for each emitted result of an Observable execution, test it with provided "test"
+* `filter`: for each emitted result of an Observable execution, test it with "test"
-function and return a new `Observable` that emit only the *passed* results.
+function and return a new `Observable` that emits only the results that *passed* the test.
 * `map`: for each emitted result of an Observable execution, apply the provided function and
-return a new `Observable` stream that emit the results.
+return a new `Observable` stream that emits the results.
 * [See RxJS References](http://reactivex.io/rxjs/identifiers.html) for many more operators!